paullalonde/macos-bootable-iso-images/README.md

 at least that's the theory.

 Any application that scans mounted volumes may interfere with the operation of the script.
-This problem manifests itself by "Error erasing disk" message while creating the installation media.
+This problem manifests itself by an *Error erasing disk* message while creating the installation media.
 Here are some of the applications that seem to trigger the problem.

 - **Finder** Close all Finder windows.